TeeKKar/285-circuit_analysis.github.io/docs/Contribution.md

 {: .fs-6 .fw-300 }

 ## Prerequisites
-* Must have a Github account in order to cotribute
+* Must have a Github account in order to contribute
 * Knowledge on how to use Git, and the Github workflow process
 * Must be a student (or teacher) of this class

+# More info coming soon